 I love the way food can bring up memories so sharp they can be relived.
 Oven Baked Sharp Cheese Bread Bites, or cheese bread as I knew it in my youth, has this effect.
-They’re as good as a time machine for bringing me back to my Grandad’s living room at Christmas time.
+They're as good as a time machine for bringing me back to my Grandad's living room at Christmas time.
 Each year his wife Wilma (his name was Fred, which still makes me smile) would pass around a few plates of this warm, cheesy, crispy on the outside pieces of white bread.
 The entire family would wait for this moment the whole year long.
-There never seemed to be enough and I was always wanting more.
+There never seemed to be enough, and I always wanted more.

 I made them in my late teens or early twenties but in greedy haste I didn’t take the time to freeze them properly between batches.
 They were good, but not like I remembered.
 I’ve developed a little more patience since then and followed the recipe exactly.
 These were as I remembered, only there were so many of them that I was left feeling a little ill.
 While I may have picked up some patience along the way, I haven’t given up gluttony.